"Where you come from is gone." - Hazel Motes in WISE BLOOD

 One day, out of 150 days in hospitals and a nursing home, a caretaker, Brian, brought me a book.
 He challenged me to read it because he'd heard my worry that I would never write again.
 I read it in a day.
 I dove into other books, and then I came home.
 Papers, books, sketches of my characters, timelines, a coffee cup cluttered my writing room, a space caught in a time warp of who I was five months earlier when I got bit.
 I couldn't write.
 I couldn't sit at that desk.

 Who I had been as a writer was gone.
 I had to find a new way to work.
 I had to learn to write again.
 I decided to edit the novel I had completed before the bite.
 My goal: cut 10,000 words.
-I deleted 21,568 words and the novel, WINGS OF LUCIFER, sang.
+I deleted 21,568 words and the novel, WILLIAM AND ROSE, sang.

 Now my writing room holds only what's necessary to my work.
 I sit at a new smaller desk.
 I copy Flannery's discipline and write two hours (usually more) most days.
 I have finished a collection of 12 stories, AUDITIONS OF HOPE, and am hard at work on a new novel, BEYOND THE BONEYARD.